FG to repatriate Nigerian IDPs in Niger Republic – The Sun Nigeria

 Okwe Obi, Abuja

-The Federal government has disclosed plans to repatriate Internally Displaced Places (IDPs) who are Nigerians and are residing in Diffa, the Niger Republic.
+The Federal Government has disclosed plans to repatriate Internally Displaced Places (IDPs) who are Nigerians but residing in Diffa, Niger Republic.

-Governor of Borno state, Professor Babagana Zullum made the remark when a Federal Government delegation visited Nigerian Refugees in Diffa for an on-the-spot assessment and to assure them of efforts being made to repatriate them.
+Governor of Borno State, Prof. Babagana Zulum made the disclosure when a Federal Government delegation visited Nigerian refugees in Diffa for an on-the-spot assessment to assure them of efforts being made to repatriate them.

-This was contained in a statement released yesterday by the Special Adviser on Media to the Minister of Humanitarian Affairs, Social Development and Disaster Management, Nneka Ikem Anibeze.

 Zullum assured them of President Muhammadu Buhari’s commitment in ensuring their safe return to Nigeria and their reintegration into the society.